15 Categorical Overview

 15.2 Categorical to Categorical

 These methods take a categorical variable and improve them.
 Whether it means cleaning levels, collapsing levels, or making sure it handles new levels correctly.
 These Tasks as not always needed depending on the method you are using but they are generally helpful to apply.
-One method that would have been located here if it wasnβt for the fact that it has a whole section by itself is dealing with missing values as seen in Chapter 42.
+One method that would have been located here if it wasnβt for the fact that it has a whole section by itself is dealing with missing values.

 15.3 Categorical to Numerical